-From Kindergarten till the 5th Grade, the curriculum is taught 50% in English and 50% in French by two teachers who are native speakers of the aforementioned languages.
+From Pre-Kindergarten till the 5th Grade, the curriculum is taught fifty percent in English and fifty percent in French by two teachers who are native speakers of the aforementioned languages.

 Learning a language is a rewarding intellectual adventure for young minds.
 Becoming truly bilingual, especially in our culturally immersive environment, encourages our students to embrace other cultures.
 They gain a deeper understanding of the values, beliefs and customs of other ways of life.
 We cannot think of a more valuable preparation for life in our globally connected century.
 Today, command over the English language is considered a basic requirement.
 Knowing French simultaneously guarantees access to many doors previously thought closed.